Engineering firm bringing more than 300 jobs to Tucson

-Axiscades, an India based engineering firm, is coming to Tucson with plans to hire more than 300 people over the next five years, officials announced today.
+Axiscades, an India based engineering firm, has arrived in downtown Tucson with plans to hire more than 300 people over the next five years, officials announced today.

-The jobs will primarily be in mechanical and electrical engineering, as well as finance, research and development, human resources, sales and project management.
+The company has already moved about 15 employees into the Transamerica building at 117 N. Church Ave.
+Jobs will primarily be in mechanical and electrical engineering, as well as finance, research and development, human resources, sales and project management.

 Arizona Gov. Doug Ducey was in Tucson for the announcement Friday.